shawnmflemingc/GEOM170/javascript/intro.md

 ## Recommended Learning Steps

-1. **JavaScript Syntax and Basics**: JavaScript shares many common features with other programming languages, such as variables, control structures (if-else statements, loops), functions, and objects.
+1. **[JavaScript Grammar and Types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types)**: JavaScript shares many common features with other programming languages, such as variables, control structures (if-else statements, loops), functions, and objects.
 Getting comfortable with these concepts in the context of JavaScript will be your first step.

 2. **DOM Manipulation**: The Document Object Model (DOM) is a programming interface for web documents.
 It represents the page structure as a tree of objects, which JavaScript can interact with.
 Learning how to select, modify, add, or remove HTML elements and attributes will allow you to dynamically change the content and style of your web pages.